The Role of the Glasgow Coma Scale in Assessing Brain Function

 How Brain Injuries Are Treated

 Treatment for traumatic brain injuries (TBI) varies depending on severity.
+For trauma patients, treatment protocols are tailored to the severity and type of injury.
 Mild cases may only require rest and monitoring for worsening symptoms, while moderate to severe cases often demand intensive medical intervention.

 In instances of severe injuries, surgery may be necessary to relieve pressure on the brain, remove blood clots, or repair skull fractures.
+Epidural hematomas, which often result from rupture of the middle meningeal artery, require prompt surgical intervention to prevent further brain damage.
 Patients with diffuse axonal injuries often need long-term hospitalization, as their recovery process can be slow and unpredictable.
 Rehabilitation efforts focus on restoring mobility, speech, and cognitive function, though full recovery is never guaranteed.

 Conclusion